BBillot/SynthSeg/README.md

 ![Generation examples](data/README_figures/figure.png)
 \
 \
-The generated images are then usd to train a CNN for image segmentation.
+The generated images are then used to train a CNN for image segmentation.
 Because the parameters of the GMM (means and variances) are sampled at each minibatch from prior distributions, the network is exposed to images yielding differences in contrast (depending on the GMM priors), and learns robust features.
-An overvoew of the training process is represented in the following figure:
+An overview of the training process is represented in the following figure:
 \
 \